Ngawi (town): Modern markets

 Ngawi also has shopping centers ranging from modern shopping centers (malls/supermarkets), wholesale centers, and traditional ones.
-Ngawi has two modern shopping centers namely Luwes and Tiara Supermarket.
-Alfamart, Alfamidi and Indomaret are also mushrooming in the Ngawi area, almost every place in Ngawi has this minimarket.
+Ngawi has two modern shopping centers.

 Traditional and animal markets

 In addition, Ngawi also has several traditional markets and animal markets, namely the Ngawi Big Market, Beran Market, Grudo Market, Krempyeng (Watualang) Market, Brangetan Market or ancient Ngawi.
-There are two animal markets in the Ngawi city area, namely the Legi animal market and a flea market located in Kandangan Village and the Koplakan Chicken Market in the Karangtengah Town ward.
+There are two animal markets in the town, namely the Legi animal market and a flea market located in Kandangan Village and the Koplakan Chicken Market in the Karangtengah Town ward.

 Industrial areas

-Residents in the Ngawi city, some also work in the services, industry and trade sectors.
+Residents in Ngawi also work in the services, industry and trade sectors.
 Ngawi is the center of trade and business in Ngawi Regency which is experiencing rapid development.
 Large and medium industries include: Dwi Prima Sentosa, Wilmar group, Shou Lang Lastindo, Surya Bambu Timur industrial, etc.

 Tourism

 Fort Van den Bosch

-Fort van den Bosch located in Pelem ward, northeastern part of the city, near the mouths of the Solo River and Madiun River, built by the Dutch government in 1839–1845 by Johannes van den Bosch.
+Fort van den Bosch located in Pelem ward, northeastern part of the town, near the mouths of the Solo River and Madiun River, built by the Dutch government in 1839–1845 by Johannes van den Bosch.
 This fort is often called "Fort Pendem" This fort is 165 by 80 m with a land area of 15 ha.
 It is 1.5 km northeast of Ngawi.

 The location of the fort is strategic because it is near the mouth of the Madiun River which empties into the Solo River.
 This fort was deliberately made lower than the surrounding land surrounded by high ground so that it looks hidden from the outside.

 The location of Fort Van Den Bosch was deliberately made low from the higher surrounding land so that it was hidden and fulfilled the ideal elements for a defensive fortress.
 However, with the greatness of the Dutch architect at that time in designing the drainage channels, even though the position was lower than the surrounding land, the location of the fort was able to avoid flooding.
 Therefore, the Van Den Bosch Fort is also known as the pendem fort by a number of people in Ngawi because of its hidden location.

 Ngawioboro Street

 Ngawioboro Street is part of a pedestrian walkway from the Ivory Monumen Kartonyono intersection in the south to Ngawi Regency Square in the north.
 Ngawioboro Street adopts the style of Malioboro Street which is located in the city of Yogyakarta, with wide pedestrian paths.
 The location of Ngawioboro Street is along Yos Sudarso Street on the west side.

-The government changed the face of the sidewalks along Yos Sudarso street which used to be just an ordinary protocol road but were changed in such a way as to form a city pedestrian area.
-Now many local residents call it "Ngawioboro Street" or "the Malioboro" of Ngawi city.
+The government changed the face of the sidewalks along Yos Sudarso street which used to be just an ordinary protocol road, but were changed in such a way as to form a town pedestrian area.
+Now many local residents call it "Ngawioboro Street" or "the Malioboro" of Ngawi town.